karikiram/Ingemark/README.md

    This will download the necessary dependencies and build the project.
 The whole project works out of the box.
    Make sure to have the PostgreSQL server running.
 12. Run main class:
-   - In IntelliJ IDEA, right-click on the `Main` class and select "Run 'Main.main()'".
+   - In IntelliJ IDEA, you can click run(Ingemark application) on configuration after gradle build and indexing finished, but alternatively.
+Right-click on the `Main` class and select "Run 'Main.main()'".
    - Spring application includes an embedded Tomcat server, so you don't need to deploy it to an external server.
 14. Access the application:
    - You should see the Ingemark application running.